-Residents of the local community who wish to enroll in the MALS degree program and study part-time are eligible for a reduced tuition.
-For the 2014-2015 academic year, per course tuition for Community Scholars is $1260.
+Residents of the local community who wish to enroll in the MALS degree program and study part-time are eligible for the Community Scholars scholarship.
+The scholarship is for two-thirds of the regular full-time tuition.
+For the 2016-2017 academic year, per course tuition for Community Scholars is $1340.

 Educator tuition concession

 Full-time teachers in private schools and public school systems may be eligible for a special tuition concession.
 The educator must teach in grades K through 12 or in a community college.
-The student will be asked to submit a copy of the teaching contract.
-Send a copy by mail or FAX 336-758-4669.
+The student will be asked to submit a copy of the teaching contract along with their application to the program.
 This must be done for each year that the teacher is enrolled in the Liberal Studies program.
 If a student is eligible for the educator’s tuition rate, the concession will apply to semesters in which the student is teaching full-time.
 If the contract is for the full year, the concession will also apply to summer courses.
 There is no educator tuition concession for the Graduate Fee or for the audit fee.

 WFU employees tuition concession